flaccid-wasteland/chef-solo-wrapper/README.md

 ### chef-solo-wrapper Quick Setup

-Next, you can use chef-solo-wrapper to install Chef and optionally RestConnection.
+Next, you can use chef-solo-wrapper to install Chef and RestConnection.

 	sudo cs --setup all --defaults

-Or, if you already have a configuration ready to input:
+Or, if you already have a configuration ready to input and/or prefer to not install any gems by default:

 	sudo cs --setup all